Sator (band)

-Sator is a Swedish rock band.
-The band was founded in Borlänge as Sator Codex in 1981.
-Sator Codex released one album, "Wanna Start A Fire?" and three singles before shortening their name in 1987 and continuing without their previous lead singer Björn Clarin and changing their sound.
+Sator is a Swedish rock band formed in Borlänge in 1981.
+Originally known as Sator Codex, the band released one album and three singles before shortening their name in 1987, continuing without their previous lead singer Björn Clarin and changing their sound.
 Chips Kiesbye is also a successful producer and has worked with The Hellacopters, Sahara Hotnights, Millencolin and several other rock bands.